This video shows a quick summary of the shed building process using my regular gable roof shed plans.

 - Inside height under collar beam: 84 inches

-This site will show you how to build a wooden storage shed or garden shed in 21 different sizes from 8×4 to 12×20 as listed across the top of Table 1.
+These plans include dimensions to build a wooden storage shed or garden shed in 21 different sizes from 8×4 to 12×20 as listed across the top of Table 1.

 Once you have decided what size shed you want to build, purchase the number of items shown below your chosen size in Table 1.